JoeChun1213/CryptocurrencyAnalytics/README.md

-* Update the ipynb files from the local repo.

 # Objectives

 Using the machine learning unsupervised algorithms such as K-means along with the dimension reducton technique, PCA, we aim to do cluster analysis of the Cryptocurrency data.